nickhuangcyh/nickhuangcyh.github.io/_i18n/en/_posts/2024-07-08-design-pattern-7-abstract-factory-pattern.md

 {% endtabs %}

-如何處理多個產品在不同分店的組合，這時就需要用到 **Abstract Factory Pattern**
+When we need to handle multiple product families across different regions, the **Abstract Factory Pattern** becomes essential.

-## 察覺 Forces
+## Identifying Design Forces

-當我們每增加一種飲品到菜單中，我們必須要修改所有的 Factory 中的方法，違反了 **Open Closed Principle**
+When we add new beverages to the menu, we must modify all factory methods, violating the **Open-Closed Principle**.
+The Abstract Factory Pattern solves this by creating families of related products.

-## 套用 Solution
+## Applying Abstract Factory Pattern Solution

-看清楚整個 Context，察覺 Forces 後，就可以套用 Abstract Factory Pattern 來解決這個問題
+The Abstract Factory Pattern provides an elegant solution by abstracting the creation of product families.

-先來看一下 Abstract Factory Pattern 的 UML
+### Abstract Factory Pattern UML Structure

-{% include figure.liquid path="assets/img/design_pattern_abstract_factory_pattern_uml_1.png" title="design_pattern_abstract_factory_pattern_uml_1" %}
+{% include figure.liquid path="assets/img/design_pattern_abstract_factory_pattern_uml_1.png" title="Abstract Factory Pattern UML diagram" %}

-透過將工廠抽象，使子類別能創建一系列的實體物件。
+By abstracting the factory, subclasses can create series of concrete objects.

-抽象工廠有個重要的判斷方式，當你所要創建的產品是一整個系列產品，且不同需求要創建不同系列，這個關係能夠畫成二維關係，這時就非常適合使用抽象工廠來建立產品
+### Product Family Matrix

-如下圖
+The Abstract Factory is ideal when you need to create entire product families with different requirements.
+This creates a two-dimensional relationship:

 | Country / Tea | BlackTea       | GreenTea      | MilkTea                   |
 | ------------- | -------------- | ------------- | ------------------------- |